lolleko/typescript-issue-27874-example/README.md

 `console.log(typeNode && (typeNode.kind === ts.SyntaxKind.ArrayType || typeNode.kind === ts.SyntaxKind.TupleType));`

-typeNode is the type node of arrTest in this case (see main.ts)
+typeNode is the type node of arrTest in this case (see main.ts and test.ts)